digitaldrummerj/digitaldrummerj.me/content/posts/draft/2021/11/120321-cypress-code-coverage.md

 In this article in the series on code coverage, we are going to add code coverage reports to our [Cypress](https://cypress.io) tests.
 For our sample project we are using Angular but the step can apply to any project that is using Cypress.
 The sample project is a new Angular project (e.g. ng new) that I have added Cypress tests to.

-## Get The Code

-You can find the sample project at [https://github.com/digitaldrummerj/cypress-code-coverage-demo](https://github.com/digitaldrummerj/cypress-code-coverage-demo).

 ## Generate Our Sample Project

 Before getting started, we need to generate our sample project using the [Angular CLI](https://angular.io/cli).